sglitzinger/sglitzinger.github.io/content/authors/admin/_index.md

 ## About Me

-I am a postdoctoral researcher with the <a href="https://www.ida.liu.se/labs/pelab/">Programming Environments Laboratory</a> under supervision of <a href="https://www.ida.liu.se/~chrke55/">Christoph Kessler</a> at the Department of Computer and Information Science, Linköpings Universitet, Sweden.
+I am a postdoctoral researcher with the <a href="https://www.ida.liu.se/labs/pelab/">Programming Environments Laboratory</a> under supervision of <a href="https://www.ida.liu.se/~chrke55/">Christoph Kessler</a> at the Department of Computer and Information Science, Linköping University, Sweden.

 In my research, I am concerned with energy-efficient multicore scheduling and the application of machine learning techniques to scheduling problems.
 Furthermore, I am interested in neural architecture search, in particular based on metaheuristics.